wavemotion-dave/StellaDS/README.md

 Strongest Recommendation:
 -----------------------
 If you're a fan of classic emulators on the DS/DSi, I urge you to get a DSi XL (USA) or LL (Japan) version.
 Or a 2DS/3DS if you can get homebrews to run on those.
 The reason is that the original DSi has a fast LCD fade and as such some of the games will be a little hard to see or appear to flicker due to the way the original Atari game is coded.
 For a real TV or a slow LCD fade, this looks much better.
 StellaDS includes an option to reduce the flicker - in configuration you can turn on Blending (recommend try Half Blend Mode as it's the least CPU intensive).
 This comes at a performance pentaly - for many games, the DSi can handle that penalty.
-For the ARM-Assisted games (DPC+, CDF/CDFJ/CDFJ+) that penalty will usually be too great which is why the full gammut of Atari games will always render best on an XL/LL screen.
+For the ARM-Assisted games (DPC+, CDF/CDFJ/CDFJ+) that penalty will usually be too great which is why the full gamut of Atari games will always render best on an XL/LL screen.

 Installation:
 -----------------------